ClickCease

 Choosing the Right Approach for Your Lease Strategy

-Managing these processes across multiple properties can be challenging, but using software like DoorLoop helps simplify and automate many of the administrative tasks, allowing you to focus on what matters most—maintaining great relationships with your tenants and keeping your properties running smoothly.
+Managing these processes across multiple properties can be challenging, but using property management software like DoorLoop helps simplify and automate many administrative tasks, allowing you to focus on what matters most – keeping your properties running smoothly and your tenants happy.
+A good system will alert you to expiring leases, help generate the needed documents, and even assist with electronic signatures, making both extensions and renewals easier for everyone involved.

-How long until you can extend a rental lease?
+How far in advance should you extend a rental lease?

 What is an informal lease extension?